 The business of The Mulberry Centre is governed by the Trustees.
 The Trustees are all volunteers and work as a team to ensure that within the group there is a diverse range of skills, talents and backgrounds.
 The current trustee body includes: skills and knowledge in providing services in the voluntary sector; fundraising; clinical experience as health professionals caring for cancer patients; and operational management − particularly finance, law and marketing/PR.

-Prospective appointments to the Trustee Board are considered and determined by a panel consisting of three existing Board members (one of whom must be the Chairman) and the Centre Director.
+Prospective appointments to the Trustee Board are considered and determined by a panel consisting of three existing Board members (one of whom must be the Chairman) and the Executive Director.

 Joy Pearce (Company Secretary)

 Joy has been a Trustee of The Mulberry Centre since 2004.

 Joy currently works as the Local Organiser for Unison.
 Prior to this, she worked for National Grid Gas for 27 years, latterly as a Network Supervisor where she was a Trustee for the company’s pension scheme as well as fire warden, first aider, safety rep and union steward.

 ‘’ I am very proud to be a Trustee of such a wonderful place.
 They say all good things come in small packages, well we are a small team that make a massive difference to people who cross our doors and we couldn’t do it all without dedicated staff and volunteers to do this.’’